Bankline Terms and Conditions

 3.6 Any confirmation that a payment should reach the beneficiary’s bank by a certain date is no guarantee that the funds will be available to the beneficiary by that date.

-3.7 If the Customer provides Instructions to the Bank or requests services in relation to any account held with another bank (including any other Royal Bank of Scotland Group Member) (an “External Bank”) for use within Bankline, the Bank will not be liable to the Customer for any loss (including loss of profit), damage, delay or failure to perform caused by the acts or omissions of any such External Bank.
+3.7 If the Customer provides Instructions to the Bank or requests services in relation to any account held with another bank (including any other NatWest Group Member) (an “External Bank”) for use within Bankline, the Bank will not be liable to the Customer for any loss (including loss of profit), damage, delay or failure to perform caused by the acts or omissions of any such External Bank.
 Where Bankline delivers to the Customer any information supplied to the Bank by an External Bank, the Bank makes no warranty as to the accuracy or sufficiency of the information provided by that External Bank.